Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 16 September 2025 00.24.03 UTC
+- WIB: Selasa, 16 September 2025 01.36.41 UTC
-- WITA: Selasa, 16 September 2025 01.24.03 UTC
+- WITA: Selasa, 16 September 2025 02.36.41 UTC
-- WIT: Selasa, 16 September 2025 02.24.03 UTC
+- WIT: Selasa, 16 September 2025 03.36.41 UTC

 Kutipan Inspiratif:
-"Technology, like art, is a soaring exercise of the human imagination."
+"Take chances, make mistakes.
+That's how you grow.
+Pain nourishes your courage.
+You have to fail in order to practice being brave."

-Kategori: technology
+Kategori: motivational